 Breakfast had a good variety - eggs, sausage, yogurt, fruit, cereal, toast

 Downside - smoking area is right outside the front entrance.
 Smoking at the pool.

 This family-friendly Portland hotel is located near the airport, within 3 mi (5 km) of Joker's Family Fun and Games …More

 The owner and staff were really helpful and accommodating, went out of their way, and were excellent hosts.
 While just your basic Days Inn, it was perfectly fine and a great deal (with updated, pretty bedspreads!).

-Situated in Freeport, this motel is within 2 mi (3 km) of Wilbur's of Maine Chocolate Confections, Harrington House, and …More
+Situated in Brunswick, this motel is within 3 mi (5 km) of Thomas Point Beach, Pickard Theater, and First Parish Church …More